datadrivers/workshop-terraform/docs/language.markdown

 Terraform defines the following optional arguments for variable declarations:

-* default - A default value which then makes the variable optional.
+* `default` - A default value which then makes the variable optional.
-* type - This argument specifies what value types are accepted for the variable.
+* `type` - This argument specifies what value types are accepted for the variable.
-* description - This specifies the input variable's documentation.
+* `description` - This specifies the input variable's documentation.
-* validation - A block to define validation rules, usually in addition to type constraints.
+* `validation` - A block to define validation rules, usually in addition to type constraints.
-* sensitive - Limits Terraform UI output when the variable is used in configuration.
+* `sensitive` - Limits Terraform UI output when the variable is used in configuration.
-* nullable - Specify if the variable can be null within the module.
+* `nullable` - Specify if the variable can be null within the module.

 ### Types

-* string: a sequence of Unicode characters representing some text, like "hello".
+* `string`: a sequence of Unicode characters representing some text, like "hello".
-* number: a numeric value.
+* `number`: a numeric value.
 The number type can represent both whole numbers like 15 and fractional values like 6.283185.
-* bool: a boolean value, either true or false. bool values can be used in conditional logic.
+* `bool`: a boolean value, either true or false. bool values can be used in conditional logic.
-* list (or set): a sequence of values, like ["us-west-1a", "us-west-1c"].
+* `list` (or `set`): a sequence of values, like `["us-west-1a", "us-west-1c"]`.
 Elements in a list or set are identified by consecutive whole numbers, starting with zero.
-* map (or object): a group of values identified by named labels, like {name = "Mabel", age = 52}.
+* `map` (or `object`): a group of values identified by named labels, like `{name = "Mabel", age = 52}`.

 ### Set variables in terraform cli